Skip Navigation, Go To Header

 Keeper of the Plains

-At the confluence of the of the Big and Little Arkansas Rivers – pronounced OUR-Kansas locally – see where Wichita was founded, and visit the iconic Keeper of the Plains.
+At the confluence of the of the Big and Little Arkansas rivers – pronounced OUR-Kansas locally – see where Wichita was founded, and visit the iconic Keeper of the Plains, which turned 50 in May 2024.
 Watch for the nightly Ring of Fire, which happens between 9-9:15 p.m.
 (7-7:15 p.m. during fall/winter hours) when this 44-foot-tall monument is illuminated by fire pots.

 Music Theatre Wichita presents Chicago